NasonovNikita/ThreeInARow_Roguelike/README.md

 ## How to play it now?
 The game's code is fully opened for investigating.
 You can make own build using Unity Engine.
-If you don't know how, the build is in "build' folder.
+If you don't know how, the build is in *build* folder.
 It will be updated sometimes.

 ## If you want to cooperate...
 ### My contacts: